Labor

 In North America, we tip.
 It’s the way it’s always been.
 But as we dissect tipping norms both from a customer and operational perspective, ambiguities emerge and the lack of standardization becomes exceedingly apparent.

 Shifting vastly over the last decade, tipping trends have come to a tipping point.
+So how much should you tip at a restaurant?
 What is the standard now and how could no-tip policies change the way restaurants of the future are modeled?
 Let’s dig in.

 Tip Percentage